 I learned this one the hard way.
 When you order copies of your paperback from Createspace, you have two shipping options: Standard and Priority.
 If you are ordering multiple copies of your book, you should probably choose Standard.

-When you order multiple copies of your book in a single shipment, the postal services slap a surprise import/customs fee onto your shipping cost, charging you when they arrive at your door.
-This can really add up (especially on top of the higher Priority shipping option), and prevent your order from being delivered if you’re not around to pay the charges with cash (in exact change) or cheque.
+When you order multiple copies of your book in a single shipment, the postal services slap a surprise import/customs tax fee onto your shipping cost, charging you when they arrive at your door.
+This can really add up (especially on top of the higher Priority shipping option), and prevent your order from being delivered if you’re not around to pay the charges.

 Getting a US tax ID (ITIN):